Dream Chaser [SNC]

 SNC received US$20 million from NASA under the CCDev program and US$80 million under the CCDev2 program to mature the Dream Chaser design.

 The primary structure of the Dream Chaser atmospheric test vehicle is already under construction.
-It will use the WhiteKnightTwo carrier aircraft as a platform for drop trials of the Dream Chaser atmospheric test vehicle in 2012.
+It uses a helicopter as a platform for drop trials of the Dream Chaser atmospheric test vehicle in 2012.
+The first free gliding flight ended in a mishap, when one of the lang gear legs failed to deploy and the vehicle flipped over on the runway.

 |Type / Application:||Manned spacecraft|